beeberx/sst-anomaly-maps/README.md

 - All necessary functions and files, beyond those included in Matlab as standard, are part of the repository.
 - The repository includes reproduced copies of cbrewer functions and of the coastline shared under m_map.
 - Open script in Matlab, make necessary edits to point to locations of your data files, time period, latitudinal and longitudinal region of interest.
+- Run scripts.
+Figures are saved in sub-folders of main repository location.

 ## Data Dependencies